Rohini Nilekani

 Rohini Nilekani (born 1960) is an Indian writer, author and philanthropist.
 She is the founder of Arghyam Foundation, a non-profit that focuses on water and sanitation issues, founded in 2001.
 She also chairs the Akshara Foundation, which focuses on elementary education.
 Nilekani serves as the co-founder and director of non-profit education platform, EkStep.
+She is chairperson of Rohini Nilekani Philanthropies.

 Early life

 Rohini grew up in a middle-class family in Mumbai, India.
 Her father was an engineer and her mother a homemaker.
 She holds a degree in French literature from Elphinstone College.

 Career and work

 After completing her studies, Rohini started working as a reporter at the now-defunct Bombay Magazine in 1980 and later worked in Bangalore for Sunday magazine.

 In 1998, she released her first novel, Stillborn, which was published by Penguin Books.
 Stillborn was a medical thriller novel and was well received by the readers.
 She has written and published her own children's stories, Sringeri Series, published by Pratham Books, a non-profit publisher of children's books, which she co-founded in 2004.

 Her second book, Uncommon Ground, a nonfiction work based on her reporting as an anchor of the 2008 Indian TV program of the same name.
 Uncommon Ground was also published by Penguin Books in 2011.
 In 2001, Rohini Nilekani founded Arghyam Foundation, a non-profit that works on water and sanitation issues and is funded by her personal endowment.

 Nilekani is on the board of trustees of Ashoka Trust for Research in Ecology and the Environment (ATREE).
 She serves on the Eminent Persons Advisory Group of the Competition Commission of India since May 2012.
 In July 2011, she was appointed as a member of the Audit Advisory Board of the Comptroller and Auditor General of India.
 She was inducted as a Foreign Honorary Member of the American Academy of Arts and Sciences in 2017.

 She took retirement as the chairperson of the Arghyam Foundation in September 2021.
+Nilekani currently supports 80 civil society organizations working on climate change, gender equity, justice, governance and animal welfare.

+Nilekani is listed in Hurun India 2025 Women Leaders.